Artholos/ArthenTranscriber/README.md

 Installation and prep:
 1. Install Python 3.11.5 (Or whatever version you wanna use, I'm not your mom): https://www.python.org/downloads/release/python-3115/ (MAKE SURE TO ADD TO PATH AT THE END OF INSTALLATION!)
-2. Create a directory for the program and put the VideoTranscriber.py and requirements.txt in it, along with your OS's Run file.
-3. Open a cmd/terminal in the program folder and run the setup files.
+2. Download the latest Release from the right hand side of the webpage.
+3. Unzip the folder.
+4. Choose one of the options below:

-Windows > RunTranscriber-Windows.bat
+Windows > Click on ArthenTranscriber-Windows.bat
-Mac > RunTranscriber-Mac.sh
+Mac > Click on ArthenTranscriber-Mac.sh
-OR > Use the commands below to set up the environment manually:
+Advanced > Use the commands below (in order) to set up the environment manually:

 Windows:
 ```py -3.11 -m venv venv```